pdq/PDQ-FileWatcher-Public/README.md

 * Use multiple threads so that the program doesn't block on a single large or locked file.
 * Program will be run on Windows 10.
 * File names are case insensitive.

+# Review Instructions
+1. Create a github repo.
+2. Write code.
+3. Send us an email with the URL of your repo.